-Afghanistan: US envoy Zalmay Khalilzad steps down after withdrawal
+Afghanistan: US envoy Zalmay Khalilzad steps down after troops withdrawal

 US President Joe Biden continued the plan for withdrawal, with an end date of 31 August, marking an end to a 20-year presence in the country.
 US forces removed the Taliban from power in 2001.

-Separately on Monday, it was announced that the US state department's inspector general would review the final days of the withdrawal from Afghanistan, including the evacuation of the country's embassy in Kabul.
+Separately on Monday, it was announced that the US state department's inspector general would review the final days of the withdrawal from Afghanistan, including the emergency evacuation of the country's embassy in Kabul.

 A department spokesperson said the review would also look at the resettlement of refugees.